Animal Service Center Basel, 2009 - 19

 For hygienic reasons, the various facilities (boxes for the animals, service areas for clients, medical

 facilities) are strictly separated from each other.
 In following strict code restrictions, 75% of the premise

 had to be placed below ground.
 Therefore, a cluster of skylight boxes are bringing daylight and

-The multiple graded volume is a reaction to local code regulations and adapts the heterogeneous scale found
+The multiple graded volume is a reaction to local code regulations and adapts the heterogeneous

-with slip road are all in close proximity to the site).
+elevated expressway with slip road are all in close proximity to the site).

 Although the project strategy seeks a thorough economic and ecologic optimization of the compound,

 it is fair to mention that the new premise also undertakes responsibility for its immanent public function.

-The functions in the basement are grouped around an enclosed patio.
+Functions in the basement are grouped around an enclosed patio.

-Model of the project und rendering of the elevation.
+Study model and rendering of the elevation.

 Foldings in the enclosing shell are used as partial openings (Image: © Giovanni Comparelli, Basel).